scouarn/datastructures/README.md

 # Data structure library

-Collection of various handy pieces of code about data manipulation implemented in C with an homogeneous interface.
+Collection of various handy cross-platform pieces of code about data manipulation implemented in C with an homogeneous interface.

 ## What's done :

-* Linked list
+* linked list
-* Error utility
+* error utility
 * hashtable

 ## TODO :